Senior Data Scientist - Home Insurance

 Benefits

-We champion a flexible hybrid working approach – please speak to your recruiter to discuss in more detail.
+Flexible working – we champion a flexible hybrid working approach – please speak to your recruiter to discuss in more detail

-All colleagues are eligible for our annual 4Cs performance bonus.
+Competitive bonus scheme - all colleagues are eligible for our annual 4Cs performance bonus

-As a Band 4 colleague, Hastings pays for you to receive private medical insurance (also known as PMI), giving you flexibility and convenience to see a specialist or consultant and allowing you to decide when and where you will be seen.
+Physical wellbeing – as a Band 4 colleague, Hastings pay for you to receive private medical Insurance (also known as PMI).
+This gives you flexibility and convenience to see a specialist or consultant and allows you to decide when and where you will be seen

-In addition to a competitive salary and £5 k car allowance, we provide 4× your salary life assurance cover, income protection at no extra cost, matched pension contributions up to 10%, and an award‑winning package that includes discounts, cashback, free independent mortgage advice and free access to financial wellbeing support.
+Financial wellbeing – as well as providing you with 4x your salary with our life assurance cover, income protection at no extra cost, and matched pension contributions up to 10%, we are proud to provide you with an award-winning package which includes – discounts, cashback, free independent mortgage advice and free access to financial wellbeing support

-We have the Thrive mental health app, a colleague assistance programme available 24/7, in‑house mental health first aiders, support groups and a dedicated team to make sure we are covering your needs.
+Mental wellbeing programme – we have the thrive mental health app, our colleague assistance programme available 24/7, our own in-house mental health first aiders, support groups and a dedicated team to make sure we are covering your needs

-27 days annual leave + bank holidays, with the option to buy or sell one of your weeks, access to our health care cashback plans, dental plans, discounted health assessments, cycle‑to‑work and tech schemes, discounted and free onsite facilities, social events throughout the year and much more.
+There's more! – 27 days annual leave + bank holidays, with the option to buy or sell one of your weeks, access to our health care cash back plans, dental plans, discounted health assessments, Cycle to work and tech schemes, discounted and free onsite facilities, social events throughout the year and much more ….

 Hastings Group is an equal opportunities employer which means we treat people fairly.
 We welcome applications from all suitably skilled persons regardless of their gender, age, race, disability, ethnic background, religion/belief, sexual orientation, gender reassignment or marital/family status.
 Please also note that we have a thorough referencing process, which includes credit and criminal record checks.